Hariswar/data-holics/README.md

 ### Database Migration

 - Full database migration should not be necessary because all changes made to our database setup will be done in SQL.

+### Steps To Install The System On Another Computer

+- First, we must clone the git repository.
+- Next, we have to setup the virtual environment.
+    - python3 -m venv venv.
+    - source venv/bin/active.
+- Then, we must install Django.
+    - pip install Django
+- Then we need to run the migrations.
+    - python manage.py migrate
+- Finally, we can run the server.
+    - python manage.py runserver
+- If you follow these steps, you should be able to run our website with no issues.

 ## Creating Models, Pages, and Database Functions